dancer1325/prometheus-website/docs/introduction/comparison.md

 ### Scope

+* alerting
-Nagios is primarily about alerting based on the exit codes of scripts.
-These are called “checks”.
-There is silencing of individual alerts, however no grouping, routing or deduplication.
+  * -- based on the -- exit codes of scripts

 There are a variety of plugins.
 For example, piping the few kilobytes of perfData plugins are allowed to return [to a time series database such as Graphite](https://github.com/shawn-sterling/graphios) or using NRPE to [run checks on remote machines](https://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details).